NethermindEth/eigenlayer/README.md

 ## Operator registration

-You can register your operator using the below command
+You can register your operator using the below command.
+Operator registration requires an operator to have both ecdsa and bls keys.

 ```bash
 eigenlayer operator register operator-config.yaml